Hybrids (album)

 Most of the songs are extended mixes.
-Several mixes had been previously released on 12" promo singles and CD singles, but a large part of them were previously unreleased.
+Several mixes had been previously issued on 12" promo singles and CD singles, but most of them were previously unreleased.
 Hybrids was released on both double-LP vinyl and CD.
+The album was also released on Spotify.

 The Independent on Sunday noted that all the remixes were created by other artists: "This is the pick of a crop that includes Howie B., Witchman and the Beloved, plus newer artists such as Icarus or Dr Psyche.
 While there are some chunky beats and catchy loops, it's better suited to home listening rather than the dancefloor".

 Q's Victoria Segal said: "So Howie B takes a knife to the sexually watchful 'Prettiest Thing'; Black Dog unbolt the beats of 'Guillotine' into disjunctive abstraction, and Witchman has his evil way with 'Say'.
 Twice.
 Running its finger along the cutting edge, Hybrids is a bravely bloody genetic experiment."